 Check your local community for resources, such as Boys & Girls Clubs of America, that provide safe, fun, and affordable places for children to go during non-school hours, where they can engage in enriching activities and programs, and have the chance to connect with caring, trained professionals, along with their peers.

 Programs like this can prove to be an invaluable tool for keeping kids motivated year round, especially during school breaks when their daily routines change, and can lead to inactive or unhealthy days.

 My kids have participated in local BGCA programs for years, and we’ve always been impressed with the pleasant and relaxed atmosphere, amazing staff, and meaningful activities.
-Aside from the opportunity to strengthen social skills through peer interactions, my children have thoroughly enjoyed the many field trips and life lessons they’ve experienced during their time at the Boys and Girls Clubs.
+In addition to the opportunity to strengthen social skills through peer interactions, my children have also thoroughly enjoyed the many field trips and life lessons they’ve experienced during their time at the Boys and Girls Clubs.